 1. The Traction Cycle: taking care of the business you already have; driven by sales above all.

 2. The Growth Cycle: those activities that grow your business over the next quarter; has delegation as its centre.

 3. The Enterprise Cycle: focuses on what your business will look like when you are ready to exit or to scale out.

-How do you stay on top of all three?
-How does my client focus on her brand when every waking hour is consumed with operations: manufacturing, quality control, shipping?
+How does our client focus on her brand when every waking hour is consumed with operations: manufacturing, quality control, shipping?

-To adapt a hackneyed phrase: how does a business owner stop working in the business (current cycle) so they can start working on the business (growth & enterprise cycles)?
+To adapt a well-used question: how does a business owner stop working in the business (traction cycle) so they can start working on the business (growth & enterprise cycles)?

 The business section of every book store is full of proponents of this myth.
-They appear to promise that you can have everything you ever wanted while only working 4 days a week, in your yoga gear, while being the perfect parent and spouse.
+They appear to promise that we can have everything we ever wanted, while only working 4 days a week, in our yoga gear, while being the perfect parent and spouse.
 And when we fail at what we believe everyone else has, we beat ourselves roundly for 'failing to get it'.
 That is toxic.